I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicewdmdispatchirp.md

 <p>A bug check occurs if a KMDF  driver supplies an invalid object handle.
 If a UMDF driver supplies an invalid handle, the driver host process terminates.</p>

 ## -remarks
 <p>If your driver provides an <a href="..\wdfdevice\nc-wdfdevice-evt-wdfdevice-wdm-irp-dispatch.md">EvtDeviceWdmIrpDispatch</a> callback function, you can call <b>WdfDeviceWdmDispatchIrp</b> from within the callback function to return the IRP to the framework for default processing instead of dispatching it to a specific queue.</p>

 <p> For more information about specifying queues for IRPs as they arrive, see <a href="wdf.dispatching_irps_to_i_o_queues">Dispatching IRPs to I/O Queues</a>.</p>

-<p>If your driver provides an <a href="..\wdfdevice\nc-wdfdevice-evt-wdfdevice-wdm-irp-dispatch.md">EvtDeviceWdmIrpDispatch</a> callback function, you can call <b>WdfDeviceWdmDispatchIrp</b> from within the callback function to return the IRP to the framework for default processing instead of dispatching it to a specific queue.</p>

-<p> For more information about specifying queues for IRPs as they arrive, see <a href="wdf.dispatching_irps_to_i_o_queues">Dispatching IRPs to I/O Queues</a>.</p>